WWE Stars Remember The Life Of Superfly Jimmy Snuka

 However, in 2015, prosecutors finally pressed charges against Jimmy Snuka for the 32-year-old death.
 The attorney’s for Snuka claimed his innocence and said that he was unable to stand trial because his mental capacities were ravaged by dementia.
 Snuka was also dying from stomach cancer.

 Two weeks ago, the judge in the case ruled that Jimmy Snuka was not fit to stand trial and dismissed all charges against him.
-The prosecutors said that they would make a decision concerning their next actions but those actions will no longer take place as Jimmy Snuka died on Jan.
+The prosecutors said that they would make a decision concerning their next actions, but those actions will no longer take place as Jimmy Snuka died on Jan.
 15 at the age of 73 following his battles with stomach cancer.

 [Featured Image by WWE]